SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/dev-admin.md

 ## Roles and Permissions

-The user or admin who will set up billing relationship for SharePoint Embedded will need to have owner or contributor permissions on Azure subscription.
+The user or admin who will set up a billing relationship for SharePoint Embedded must have owner or contributor permissions on an Azure subscription.

-If you don't have an Azure subscription, follow steps here to [create a subscription](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions)
+If you don't have an Azure subscription, follow the steps here to [create a subscription](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions)

-The user or admin will need to have a SharePoint administrator role to operate SPO PowerShell cmdlets.
+The user or admin must have a SharePoint administrator role to operate SPO PowerShell cmdlets.